 Another concern is cross reactivity.
 Surprisingly, researchers are finding that millet, spelt, amaranth, quinoa, yeast, and tapioca can mimic symptoms of gluten intolerance.
 If you’re sensitive to gluten it’s important to rule out sensitivities to these potentially cross reactive ingredients as well before imbibing in a gluten-free beer.

 Alcohol can also have a lot of additives and nasty ingredients.
 Wine, for example, may contain sulfites as a chemical preservative, sugar, and tannins among a long list of other additives.
 Beer may contain MSG, Propylene Glycol, Caramel coloring, food dyes, BPA, carageenan, and high fructose corn syrup, among other gross ingredients.
 Even hard liquor may be adulterated by additives or cut with inferior alcohols.
 Additionally, if the drink isn’t 100 percent organic it is likely made from conventional (i.e. pesticide-laden) ingredients.

 Healthiest Drinks If You Choose To Drink Anyway

-So you’re going to ignore my advice and drink anyway this St. Patrick’s Day?
-Here are some drinks to choose to limit the damage.
+So you’re going to ignore my advice and drink anyways (no judgment!), here are some drinks to choose to limit the damage.

 1. Healthiest Drinks: Beer